NATIONAL SPAGHETTI DAY

 HOW TO OBSERVE #NationalSpaghettiDay

-Make your favorite spaghetti dish and be sure to make enough to share.
-You can always invite friends to join you at your favorite Italian restaurant and split a plate.
+Make your favorite spaghetti dish, and be sure to make enough to share.
+Of course, you can always invite friends to join you at your favorite Italian restaurant and split a plate.
 If you do, be sure to tag the restaurant and use #NationalSpaghettiDay to post on social media.

 NATIONAL SPAGHETTI DAY HISTORY